 The Cavalier King Charles Spaniel is a small spaniel classed as a toy dog by The Kennel Club and the American Kennel Club, that originated in the United Kingdom.
-Since 2000, it has grown in popularity in the United States and ranks as the 18th most popular pure-breed in the United States (2013 Registration Statistics).
+Since 2000, it has grown in popularity in the United States and ranks as the 19th most popular pure-breed in the United States.
 It has a silky, smooth coat and commonly a smooth undocked tail.
 The breed standard recognises four colours: Blenheim (chestnut and white), Tricolour (black/white/tan), Black and Tan, and Ruby.
 The breed is generally friendly, affectionate and good with both children and other animals; however, they require a lot of human interaction.
-Since they are a family dog, it is recommended to not leave them alone for long periods at a time.
+Since they are family dogs, it is recommended to not leave one alone for long periods at a time.
 The expected average lifespan of a Cavalier King Charles Spaniel is under ten years.